victor-cody/Proterk-Documentation/overview.md

 # Introduction to Protekt

-Protekt is an **API-first authentication and identity management platform** that helps developers add secure login, user management, and access control to their applications without having to build authentication from scratch.
+Protekt is an **API-first authentication and identity management platform** that enables developers to add secure login, user management, and access control to their applications without having to build authentication from scratch.

 Instead of spending weeks designing login flows, token handling, and compliance checks, you can integrate Protekt in minutes using our SDKs, APIs, and pre-built UI components.